Whether over the phone or in branch, transferring large sums of money abroad can be stressful.

 They’ll then send your converted funds to the destination account.

-It looks like some SWIFT transfers can now reach their destination much faster than before.
+Some SWIFT transfers can now reach their destination much faster than before.

 According to SWIFT, international transfers to Europe can reach beneficiaries in seconds and be made 24/7.